Doubling NIRSpec/IFS capability to calibrate the single-epoch black hole mass relation at high redshifts: Introduction

 \section{Introduction}

-The majority of massive galaxies, both at high redshift and in the local Universe, are thought to host supermassive black holes (BHs, with masses exceeding $10^6-10^9 M_\odot$) at their centers \citep{Magorrian:1998}.
-The mass of the BH ($M_{\rm BH}$) is found to correlate with several properties of the host galaxy (such as the stellar mass of the bulge or that of the entire galaxy, or the stellar velocity dispersion, \citealt{Kormendy:2013}), suggesting a common evolutionary scenario between the assembly of galaxies and the growth of their BHs.
-Despite this widely accepted co-evolution framework between the BH and galaxy growth \citep{Heckman:2014}, supported by the above tight correlations observed in the local Universe, new questions have recently started to arise.
-The advent of the \textit{James Webb} Space Telescope \citep[JWST,][]{Gardner:2023} has allowed the discovery of a large number of BHs that appear to deviate from the local scaling relations.
-In particular, the majority of the newly discovered BHs appear to be overmassive with respect to their host galaxies \citep{Harikane:2023,Matthee:2023,Ubler:2023, Maiolino:2024}, with ratios of M$_\star$/M$_{\rm BH}$ approaching unity \citep{Kokorev:2023,Juodzbalis:2024}, while in the local Universe the typical ratio is $\sim$0.001 \citep[e.g., ][]{Kormendy:2013, Reines:2015}.
+The majority of massive galaxies, both at high redshifts and in the local Universe, are thought to host supermassive black holes (BHs) with masses exceeding $10^6-10^9 M_\odot$ at their centers \citep{Magorrian:1998}.
+The mass of the BH ($M_{\rm BH}$) correlates with several properties of the host galaxy (such as the stellar mass of the bulge, that of the entire galaxy, or the stellar velocity dispersion; \citealt{Kormendy:2013}), suggesting a common evolutionary scenario between the assembly of galaxies and the growth of their BHs.
+Despite the widely accepted coevolution framework between the BH and galaxy growth \citep{Heckman:2014}, supported by the tight correlations observed in the local Universe, the validity of the $\rm M_{BH} - M_\star$ relation remains debated.
+In particular, while the majority of local galaxies appear to lie on the relation, with a typical ratio M$_\star$/M$_{\rm BH}